cleanlab/cleanlab/README.rst

 ``cleanlab`` finds and cleans label errors in any dataset using state-of-the-art algorithms for learning with noisy labels by characterizing label noise. ``cleanlab`` is fast: its built on optimized algorithms and parallelized across CPU threads automatically. ``cleanlab`` implements the family of theory and algorithms called **confident learning** with provable guarantees of exact noise estimation and label error finding (even when model output probabilities are noisy/imperfect).

-**How does confident learning work?** Check out `TUTORIAL: confident learning with just numpy and for-loops <https://github.com/cgnorthcutt/cleanlab/blob/master/examples/simplifying_confident_learning_tutorial.ipynb>`__ to understand how confident learning works through code.
+**How does confident learning work?** Check out `TUTORIAL: confident learning with just numpy and for-loops <https://github.com/cgnorthcutt/cleanlab/blob/master/examples/simplifying_confident_learning_tutorial.ipynb>`__ to see how confident learning works through code.

 ``cleanlab`` supports multi-label, multiclass, sparse matrices, and more.